FairwindsOps/polaris/docs/usage.md

 ### Checks
 Each check can be assigned a `severity`.
-Only checks with a severity of `error` or `warning` will be validated.
+Only checks with a severity of `danger` or `warning` will be validated.
 The results of these validations are visible on the dashboard.
-In the case of the validating webhook, only failures with a severity of `error` will result in a change being rejected.
+In the case of the validating webhook, only failures with a severity of `danger` will result in a change being rejected.

 Polaris validation checks fall into several different categories: